Glenn Babb: Return to South Africa

+Babb subsequently left parliament after two years, in 1991, and returned to the Department of Foreign Affairs, serving as South Africa's ambassador to Italy During that time, South Africa established diplomatic relations with Albania, Malta and San Marino, to which he was accredited as ambassador.
+He was appointed the first South African Permanent Representative to UN Food and Agriculture Organisation since 1963.

 Between 1991 and 1992, he participated in the Mozambican peace negotiations in Rome between RENAMO and FRELIMO under the aegis of the Rome Sant' Egidio community.
 His role is mentioned positively in Sant' Egidio's report on the success of the Peace Protocol.
 During his ambassadorship in Rome, he was nominated to be South Africa's Commissioner at the Venice Biennale in 1993 and 1995.
 South Africa participated for the first time in three decades again in 1993 with an impressive exhibition of several artists' work called "Incroce del Sud" which received good reviews.

 He was also appointed in 1991 by the Board of the Non-Catholic Cemetery in Testaccio as the administrator of the cemetery and presided over the 200th anniversary of Shelley's birth - both Shelley and Keats are buried in the cemetery.

 He also served as Commissioner of the Commonwealth War Graves Commission in Italy.
 In 1995, Babb left government service.
 Later that year he became chairman of AGIP Lubricants.

 From 1995 to 2002 he was a trustee of the Arthur Childe Army Award Trust.

 In 1997 he was appointed Director of the Cape Philharmonic Orchestra.
 A year later, he was appointed consultant to the government of the Western Cape and he continued in that role till 2002.
 In the same year, he was appointed Honorary Consul General of the Republic of Turkey with jurisdiction for the Western, Northern and Eastern Cape Provinces.

 In 1999 he arranged Profumo d'Italia Flavour of Italy with the backing of the Italian Ambassador and the Italian-South African Chamber of Commerce and Industry at the V&A Waterfront, a wide-ranging promotion of Italian goods which included a masked ball, two nights of opera, a gondola on the harbour, stands for Maserati and Alfa Romeo, two Italian film stars, Franco Nero and Claudia Pandolfi, who opened the Italian film evenings, Italian music in the Amphitheatre and Italian cooking and cheese-making lessons.
 Two million people visited the event.